malmanigit/muSim/docs/source/index.rst

 .. note::

    This project is under active development.
-If you need any help with using muSim for your application, please report in the github issue section.
+If you need any help with using muSim for your application, please report in the GitHub Issues section.

 Contents
 --------